Erie, Pennsylvania: 2020 census

-Erie's population was spread evenly among all age groups, with the median being 34.
-About 13% of families and 19% of the population were below the poverty line.
+Erie's population had a balanced distribution across all age groups, with a median age of 34.
+About 13% of families and 19% of the population lived below the poverty line.
 Most of the people who reside in Erie are of European descent.

 Since the 1980s, the International Institute of Erie (IIE), founded in 1919, has helped with the resettlement of refugees from Bosnia, Eritrea, Ghana, Iraq, Kosovo, Liberia, Nepal, Bhutan, Myanmar, Somalia, Sudan, Romania, Russia, Syria, and Vietnam.
-The inclusion of refugees in Erie's community augments religious diversity and prompts community events such as cultural festivals.
+The inclusion of refugees in Erie's community enhances religious diversity and fosters community events, including cultural festivals and other celebrations.

 Religion

-In the early 20th century, Erie had a significant Russian immigrant community, many members of which worked in the shipbuilding plants along the bayfront.
+In the early 20th century, Erie had a significant community of Russian immigrants, many of whom worked in shipbuilding along the bayfront.
 Unusual for a Great Lakes city, a substantial number of these Russian immigrants were priestless (Bespopovtsy) Old Believers.
-In 1983, most of this community united with the Russian Orthodox Church Outside Russia, and Father Pimen Simon became an Old Ritualist priest within the canonical Eastern Orthodox Church.
+In 1983, most of this community united with the Russian Orthodox Church Outside Russia.
+Father Pimen Simon became an Old Ritualist priest within the canonical Eastern Orthodox Church.
 Even today, the gold-domed Church of the Nativity, on the bayfront near the former heart of the Russian community, is an Old Ritualist church and home parish to the famed iconographer Fr.
 Theodore Jurewicz.